MicrosoftDocs/azure-reference-other/studio-module-reference/edit-metadata.md

     + **Clear score**: Use this option to remove the **score** metadata from the specified column.

-         Currently the ability to explicitly mark a column as a score is not available in Azure Machine Learning.
+         Currently the ability to explicitly mark a column as a score is not available in Machine Learning.
 However, some operations result in a column being flagged as a score internally.
 Also, a custom R module might output score values.

     + **Clear weight**: Use this option to remove the **weight** metadata from the specified column.